Skip to code content (skip section selection)

 (c) Landscaping, screening, and buffering requirements.

-1. The Planning Director may allow a new use to be established or an existing use to be expanded, even if all landscaping, screening, and buffering requirements cannot be met, provided that as much landscaping, screening, and buffering as can be reasonably provided is provided.
+1. The Board of Adjustment may grant a variance to the landscaping, screening, and buffering requirements provided that as much landscaping, screening, and buffering as can be reasonably provided is provided.

 2. All landscaping shall be designed to reduce unsafe areas of limited visibility.